AtomSDK/atomsdk-demo-mac/README.md

 [[AtomManager sharedInstance] disconnectVPN];
 ```
 ## Note:
-The current version of the VPN Atom SDK uses the following librarie under the hood:
+The current version of the VPN Atom SDK uses the following library under the hood:

 * NEVPNManager